4ms/mp1-boot/README.md

   - Detect the boot method (NOR Flash, SD Card, EMMC, etc.)
   - Verify the application image header, and load the image from the boot medium into DDR RAM
+    * Optional: Read a "Boot Select" GPIO pin that selects what address to load the app from
   - Jump into the application
   - Indicate an error on failure

 Also there is one step that is not strictly necessary, but useful:

   - Initialize the UART to allow for printing messages to the console

+### Boot Select Pin

+This is an optional feature.
+It lets you have two application firmware binaries present on a NOR Flash chip, and select which one to boot using a GPIO pin.
+The pin can be connected to a button, header, or jumper.

+This feature is enabled by defining `BootSelectPin` and setting `UseBootConf` to true in the board conf file.

+MP1-Boot will enable the internal pull-up on the BootSelectPin.
+Thus, if the pin is left floating, it will be read as high.
+This causes MP1 boot to load the application firmware as normal (from NOR Flash address 0x80000, or from SDMMC gpt partition 3).

+On the other hand, if the pin is being pulled low (because it's connected to a button or switch that's shorting it to ground, or an external device is pulling it low), then MP1-Boot will load firmware from NOR Flash address 0x60000 or SDMMC gpt partition 4.
+These values can be configured in `boot_image_def.hh`.

+The firmware at 0x60000 can be a maximum of 128kB since it cannot overlap the firmware at 0x80000 (0x80000 - 0x60000 = 128kB).

+The use-case I designed this for is to allowing booting a USB DFU bootloader at 0x60000, or the main application at 0x80000.
+The USB DFU bootloader allows a user to load new firmware over USB and write it to the NOR Flash.

+Another use-case could be to load a self-test firmware at 0x60000.
+A user could boot with a button pressed to verify their hardware is working.

 ### Dependencies, attribution, and inspriation